Colloidal gold: History

-Used since ancient times as a method of staining glass colloidal gold was used in the 4th-century Lycurgus Cup, which changes color depending on the location of light source.
+Used since ancient times as a method of staining glass, colloidal gold was used in the 4th-century Lycurgus Cup, which changes color depending on the location of light source.

 During the Middle Ages, soluble gold, a solution containing gold salt, had a reputation for its curative property for various diseases.
 In 1618, Francis Anthony, a philosopher and member of the medical profession, published a book called Panacea Aurea, sive tractatus duo de ipsius Auro Potabili (Latin: gold potion, or two treatments of potable gold).
 The book introduces information on the formation of colloidal gold and its medical uses.
 About half a century later, English botanist Nicholas Culpepper published a book in 1656, Treatise of Aurum Potabile, solely discussing the medical uses of colloidal gold.

 In 1676, Johann Kunckel, a German chemist, published a book on the manufacture of stained glass.
 In his book Valuable Observations or Remarks About the Fixed and Volatile Salts-Auro and Argento Potabile, Spiritu Mundi and the Like, Kunckel assumed that the pink color of Aurum Potabile came from small particles of metallic gold, not visible to human eyes.
 In 1842, John Herschel invented a photographic process called chrysotype (from the Greek χρῡσός meaning "gold") that used colloidal gold to record images on paper.

 Modern scientific evaluation of colloidal gold did not begin until Michael Faraday's work in the 1850s.
 In 1856, in a basement laboratory of Royal Institution, Faraday accidentally created a ruby red solution while mounting pieces of gold leaf onto microscope slides.
 Since he was already interested in the properties of light and matter, Faraday further investigated the optical properties of the colloidal gold.
 He prepared the first pure sample of colloidal gold, which he called 'activated gold', in 1857.
 He used phosphorus to reduce a solution of gold chloride.
 The colloidal gold Faraday made 150 years ago is still optically active.
 For a long time, the composition of the 'ruby' gold was unclear.
 Several chemists suspected it to be a gold tin compound, due to its preparation.
 Faraday recognized that the color was actually due to the miniature size of the gold particles.
 He noted the light scattering properties of suspended gold microparticles, which is now called Faraday-Tyndall effect.

 In 1898, Richard Adolf Zsigmondy prepared the first colloidal gold in diluted solution.
 Apart from Zsigmondy, Theodor Svedberg, who invented ultracentrifugation, and Gustav Mie, who provided the theory for scattering and absorption by spherical particles, were also interested in the synthesis and properties of colloidal gold.

 With advances in various analytical technologies in the 20th century, studies on gold nanoparticles has accelerated.
 Advanced microscopy methods, such as atomic force microscopy and electron microscopy, have contributed the most to nanoparticle research.
 Due to their comparably easy synthesis and high stability, various gold particles have been studied for their practical uses.
-Different types of gold nanoparticle are already used in many industries, such as electronics.
+Different types of gold nanoparticle are already used in many industries.